Our Mission

 These projects are created with the input of the local communities, often coming to us asking for assistance to improve the welfare of the stray populations in their community as well as the community’s own environmental health.

-Transforming Lives through Sterilization: Join our Trap Neuter Return (TNR) projects in Ukraine, dedicated to sterilizing and caring for stray dogs and cats.
+Transforming Lives through Sterilization: Sponsor our Trap Neuter Return (TNR) projects in Ukraine, dedicated to sterilizing and caring for stray dogs and cats.
 Help us reduce overpopulation and improve the lives of these animals.
 Support our efforts to create a healthier and more sustainable environment for all.

 Freedom Shelter